Lorraine Davidson

-Lorraine Davidson is a British television and newspaper journalist.
-She has worked as an STV and BBC political correspondent, and for the Scottish Labour Party.
+Lorraine Davidson is a Chief Executive, former civil servant and TV journalist.

+She has worked as an STV and BBC political correspondent, and was appointed by Tony Blair as Director of Communication for the Scottish Labour Party in the run up to the first elections to the Scottish Parliament.

 Career

 Davidson was STV's Westminster correspondent until she joined the BBC's political unit in 1997.

 In May 1998, she became Director of Communications for the Scottish Labour Party, under leader Donald Dewar, two weeks after Paul McKinney unexpectedly quit.
 She served until July 1999.
 She later wrote a biography of First Minister and Scottish Labour leader Jack McConnell.

-She also worked at the Daily Mirror and, as of 2017, works for The Times.
+Davidson was also the Brussels based Europe Correspondent and the Scottish Political Editor at the Daily Mirror and a political correspondent for The Times.